Jane Wenham-Jones

-Jane Wenham-Jones (12 January 1962 – 22 August 2021) was a British author, journalist, presenter, interviewer, creative writing tutor, and speaker who lived in Broadstairs, Kent, a town that appears in four of her novels.
+Jane Wenham-Jones (12 January 1962 – 22 August 2021) was an English author, journalist, presenter, interviewer, creative writing tutor, and speaker who lived in Broadstairs, Kent, a town that appears in four of her novels.

 She was a regular contributor to Writing Magazine, Woman's Weekly and the Isle of Thanet News, and previously wrote columns for the Isle of Thanet Gazette, Booktime and Woman's Weekly Fiction Special.

+Early life

+Wenham-Jones was born in North Cray (then in Kent, now in Bexley) and grew up in Broadstairs on the Kent coast.
+Wenham-Jones attended St Mildred's Primary School and Dane Court Grammar School.